 Whether you paid for your services by recurring, or one-off payments, we are always on hand to discuss the details with you.
 For recurring payments, please let us know as soon as possible if you change your bank or you would like the payments to come out of another account.
 For all finance related queries, you can contact us by emailing firstname.lastname@example.org or ringing 01934 422 991.

 10 Reasons To Make A Will

 - A Will puts you in control.
 You choose who will benefit from your estate and how much they are entitled to.
-Dying without a valid Will means that your possessions will be distributed according to the law of intestacy, which are a complicated set of rules dating back to 1925.
+Dying without a valid Will means that your possessions will be distributed according to the Laws of Intestacy, which are a complicated set of rules dating back to 1925.

-- In your Will you can appoint a guardian to look after your children if they are under 18.
-Without an effective guardian appointment, it would mean that your children could end up in the care of Social Services whilst the Court decides who should look after your children.
+- In your Will, you can appoint a guardian to look after your children if they are under 18.
+Without an effective guardian appointment, it would mean that your children could end up in the care of Social Services while the Court decides who should look after your children.